positivecrash/ipfs-smart-gateway/README.md

 - Sorts public and custom IPFS gateways by latency
 - Automatically picks the best/fastest gateway for a given CID
 - Fallback strategy: tries all, picks fastest, randomizes if needed
+- Retry logic for failed scans (NEW in v1.3.0)
 - User can add and remove their own gateways (persisted in localStorage)
 - All gateway lists can be configured at runtime
 - Works in plain HTML, Vue, React, Svelte, or any JS app